calluswhatyouwant/musicritic/README.md

 yarn dev
 ```

-Access your http://localhost:3000 and Voila!
+Access your http://localhost:3000, use the credentials you've configured on below steps and Voila!
 If you got stuck in the middle of the process, make sure to contact us at calluswhatuwant@gmail.com so that we can help you out!

 > If you'd rather run each one separately, `yarn client` and `yarn server`, respectively, are your go-to commands.